luke5sky/discontinued-what-can-you-do-skill/README.md

 It tells you what you can do with Mycroft (some examples) and lists the installed skills (if you want).

-Just a simple script but i missed it

 ## Examples
  - "What can you do?"